 It looks like crowded airspace from our initial angle, but the view broadens as we approach Eyam, and the participants are spiraling up, up and away on thermals without impinging on anyone else’s aero-turf.

 I was fully indoctrinated against paragliders when I was a youngster.
 My cousin Mark was given a radio controlled model glider for his birthday one year by my uncle, in one of those ‘we know whose present it really is’ deals.
-The whole extended family excitedly traipsed up Werneth Low to watch in awe as the winged beast swoop daringly above the back lanes of Hyde.
+The whole extended family excitedly traipsed up Werneth Low to watch the winged beast swoop daringly above the back lanes of Hyde.

 With Mark at the controls, my uncle took a run up and launched the glider over the precipice and into infinity.
-Three seconds later, it stalled and nosedived onto a boulder, breaking into a million shards of balsa wood.
+Three seconds later it stalled and nosedived onto a boulder, breaking into a million shards of balsa wood.
 The Action Man figure optimistically seated in the cockpit was thrown a few yards clear downhill, but apart from a couple of scuffs to his paintwork, he was mercifully unharmed.

 That abortive mission ignited something in my dad and uncle, who patched up Mark’s glider and took it – and an increasingly punch drunk and reluctant Action Man – for a spin every weekend until they eventually bought their own toys instead.